 As the result of a dramatic emotional upheaval and dark night of the soul, C.S.
 Drury came to the startling realization that he was constantly getting messages from the world of Spirit, and that each message contained subtle instructions intended to help him along on his journey in this life.

 And then he tried to do something very different.
 He asked a new question.
 How would life look if you started opening the messages you received from all those unknown senders?

 The Light Inside is a practical guidebook for how you too can hear what the universe is saying to you and begin communicating with realms of the unseen, ultimately bringing you closer to the truth about who you are and why you’re here.

-Originally conceived of as a newcomer’s guide to spiritual life, The Light Inside has become much more than that.
-Since it’s release in 2014 the book has reached thousands of readers of various ages, ethnicities, occupations and spiritual backgrounds around the globe.
+Originally conceived as a newcomer’s guide to spiritual life, The Light Inside has become much more than that.
+Since its release in 2014 the book has reached thousands of readers across the globe and continues to attract a wide and diverse audience.

 Positive Thinking in a Dark Age is a collection of fourteen essays written over the past fifteen years by visionary activist, thinker and teacher, Jim Tull.
 The collection was compiled by C.S.
 Drury and published by Puma Negra Publishing.

 In a contentious world where social action usually means either direct aid or some form of political response, these essays together promote a ‘third way’ that is rooted in systems thinking, cultural transformation and the rebuilding of small-scale communities.
 Evidence of cultural and systemic unraveling is exposed throughout the essays, but emphasis is placed more on guiding and inspiring change.
 The author’s own journey is profiled in a way that balances prophetic philosophy with the deeply personal, including his dreaming life and trials of romantic love.
 There is scarcely a sentence in this collection that does not directly serve the vision uniting all fourteen essays.